aguevara22/RMHD-NN/README.md

 A key ingredient to improve convergence of the PDE loss is the implementation of MUON optimizer [2].
 MUON allows for rapid training of the previously simulated data during the first ~1000 epochs.
 We then gradually increase the PDE weight for around ~10000 epochs. *The data is only inocorporated through two snapshots at early times*.

-A typical training process will look as follows:
+A typical training process for 1d will look as follows:

 ![Training process](training.png)

+The network provides an accurate extrapolation of the shockwave 1d process.
+This is true even at late times where no data is provided.

+For 2d and the above described network we test a cylindrical explosion process.

 ## Optional: Residual Network
 Two successive residual networks (`model_residual`, `model_residual_it`) learn to cancel the PDE violations of the latest solution (`model`, `corr`, `corr2`).
 Key ideas: